 - 1. The student has received a high school diploma or its equivalent. - 2.
-The student has attained the age of 20 by September 1. - 3.
+The student has attained the age of 20 by September 1.

 No student shall be permitted to attend the regular high school program after attaining the age of 20.
 Those who attain the age of 20 during a school year may complete the school year.
-For students with disabilities who have not graduated with a standard diploma, the district provides services until the end of the semester in which the student turns 22 years of age. - 4.
-The student is 18 years of age or older and cannot meet regular graduation requirements by the end of the school year in which they attain the age of 19.
-Such persons shall be afforded an opportunity to pursue a high school diploma through the Adult and Community Education or General Educational Development (GED®) programs of the District - 5.
-A student who has not yet reached his or her eighteenth birthday but is not likely to graduate with his or her cohort will be directed to the district graduation coach to determine appropriate placement and/or graduation pathways to support the student's success. - 6.
-Principals may refuse enrollment in the regular high school program if the student has: - a documented history of disruptive behavior in the school setting and has attained the age of 18 years; or - previously dropped out of or discontinued enrollment in a regular high school program and has attained the age of 18 years.
+For students with disabilities who have not graduated with a standard diploma, the district provides services until the end of the semester in which the student turns 22 years of age.

+3. The student is 18 years of age or older and cannot meet regular graduation requirements by the end of the school year in which they attain the age of 20.
+Such persons shall be afforded an opportunity to pursue a high school diploma through the Adult Education or General Educational Development (GED®) programs of the District.

+Principals may refuse enrollment in the regular high school program if the student has:

+- a documented history of disruptive behavior in the school setting and who has attained the age of 18 years; or - previously dropped out of or discontinued enrollment in a regular high school program and has attained the age of 18 years.